-Is there a way to securely store more than ID and password?
+Is there a safer way to keep my information than using an ID and password?

-Since the password database in the server is encrypted by a one-way function (hashed) owned by the OS, a definite strength exists.
+A defined strength exists since the password database on the server is encrypted by a one-way function (hashed) owned by the Operating System (OS).

-However, there are ample cases where the user IDs are exchanged by individuals using public functions, or they are made to be the same as a Social Networking Site (SNS) such as Twitter.
+There are numerous instances when user IDs are swapped by individuals who use public features, or where they are made to match those of a Social Networking Site (SNS) such as Twitter, Facebook, or Instagram.

-Generally speaking, there are three possible ways to encrypt data.
+In general, there are three different approaches to encrypt data.

-*However, for various reasons, the only method that can be used with TeraCLOUD is (3) as a result.
+*The only method that can be used with TeraCLOUD is Method 3.

-(1) How to pass the password entered by the customer to the server and encrypt the key stored on the server based on it
+(1) How to send the user's password to the server and encrypt the key held on the server using it

-In this method, the key for data encryption/decryption is stored on the server.
+The key for data encryption and decryption is stored on the server in this technique.

-- Because of its ability to decrypt the key itself with a password composed of several alphanumeric characters and symbols inputted by the user, it cannot claim sufficient strength.
+- Because of its ability to decode the key with a password made up of many alphanumeric letters and symbols entered by the user, it cannot claim sufficient strength.

 (2) How to send a key file every time